miszczes/audiotest/README.md

-# audiotest repository
+# AudioTest description
+AudioTest is an application for measuring frequency response curve of a given audio output with a given audio input

 Maintainer & Developer: Mikołaj Szczęsny

-AudioTest is an application for measuring frequency response curve of a given audio output with a given audio input

 ### Installation
 1. Run "install.bat" file